 Therefore, it’s imperative to familiarize yourself with a Dachshund’s personality and temperament before adopting him.
 And if you’re welcoming these dogs as part of the family litter, ensure they receive adequate training and socialization early in their life.

-- FORMULATED FOR PUREBRED DACHSHUNDS: Royal Canin Dachshund Adult Dry Dog Food is designed to meet the nutritional needs of purebred Dachshunds 10...
+- Royal Canin Dachshund Adult dry dog food is designed to meet the nutritional needs of purebred Dachshunds 10 months and older

-- SPECIALIZED KIBBLE: Unique kibble shape helps Dachshunds pick up and chew their food
+- Exclusive tailor-made kibble to help Dachshunds pick up and chew their food

-- BONE AND JOINT: Calcium and phosphorus provide joint and bone support to help aid a small dog’s tiny limbs and a long backbone
+- Maintains bone & joint health with calcium and phosphorus to help support tiny limbs and a long backbone

 Checkout Our Favorite Dog Products